Marie Koopmans-de Wet: The Anglo-Boer War

-Her Death
+Death

 On 13 November 1905, as she already realized that her death was near, she requested that no tributes be paid at her grave and no flowers or wreaths be placed on her grave.
 “God alleen weet hoe gering mijn beste pogingen waren … Mijn volk heb ik lief gehad en getracht voor te leven.”
 Two days after Marie's death, on 4 August 1906, she was solemnly discharged from the death house, where professor Adriaan Moorrees gave the speech, brought to the Wynberg churchyard where she was buried next to her parents and her husband.
 Her funeral was a special event.
 Former President M.T.
 Steyn delivered the eulogy at the funeral service, led by professor Adriaan Moorrees from the Seminary in Stellenbosch, while the speech at the grave by prof. J.I.
 Marais was delivered.
 F.S.
 Malan referred to her as "Vorstin haar volks".
 Olive Schreiner described her as “a woman of exceptional intellectual ability, one who knew no fear or distress, even during the painful oppression of war.
 She will be remembered now and in the future by all political groups and all races for her fearless personality."
 General Louis Botha honored her "for her deeds, from which philanthropy and patriotism speak warmly and deeply", and general Jan Smuts labeled her as "an inspiring figure in Afrikaans in the Cape Colony".
 In a telegram to her nephew, Dr. Frans Engelenburg, Smuts testified about her as follows: “Wie die haar gekent heeft, kan haar nooit vergeten! – De tedere sympathie in alle leed, dit milde hand in alle nooddrift, zo wel bekend aan Transvaalsche weduween en wezen, dat warme hart voor al wat schoon en edel was, die hartstochtelijke liefde het Afrikaansche volk, die heldenmoed, welke in dagen van storm en gevaar – toe zelfs rotzen wankelden – de Afrikaanssche vlag omhoog hielt aan Tafelbergs voet.”